 Scoliosis can affect the spine in any of its three major sections:

 Treatments may be surgical or nonsurgical, and they also vary depending on the type of scoliosis a person has, and the age at which they develop it.

-Treatment for adolescent idiopathic scoliosis determined by the degree of the spinal curve at the time of diagnosis and by the anticipated progression of that curve.
+The treatment for adolescent idiopathic scoliosis is determined by the degree of the spinal curve at the time of diagnosis and by the anticipated progression of that curve.
 Mild cases may not require any treatment.
-More significant cases may be treated nonsurgically, using braces, or with spine fusion surgery.
+More significant cases may be treated nonsurgically, using braces, or with spinal fusion surgery.

-For curves measuring less than 25 degrees, the orthopedist may recommend frequent monitoring to see if additional intervention becomes necessary.
+For curves measuring less than 25 degrees, the orthopedist may recommend frequent monitoring to determine whether additional intervention becomes necessary.

 Young people with curves between 25 and 45 degrees may be candidates for treatment with bracing.
 While bracing does not correct the curve, it has been shown to stop progression in up to 75% of patients.
 Bracing is considered a success when progression is halted and maintained within 6 degrees of the original measurement of the curve.

 In most cases, patients wear a brace for 22 to 23 hours a day, removing it only for hygiene and sports activities.
 However, some patients may only require the use of a brace at night.

 A variety of braces are available, and the selection of which is based on how many curves are present and where on the spine the curve or curves are located.
 Some models provide support at the pelvis, front, back and neck, while others provide support throughout the torso and underarms.